 When we went into Relong village to pay our respects and our \$30, we met Sky, a very friendly guy who's son Ricky is the mayorial stand-in right now.
 Sky arranged for Ricky and two other guys to show Dave the Japanese lighthouse and some other artifacts on Alet Island.
 Dave and the guys spent all day on Alet.
 They left the boats on the southern beach of Alet, and walked down the beach almost to the lighthouse, then cut in on a trail to explore the lighthouse (take mosquito spray, and your own machete if not accompanied by one).
 Dave was really impressed by the lighthouse.
-He said "It's not an ordinary lighthouse."
+He said "It's not an ordinary lighthouse.
+The construction makes it seem more like an upscale house rather than just a lighthouse."
 On their way back, they took the old Japanese road down the center of the island, and the guys showed Dave all the Japanese artifacts they knew about, including:

 - 10 Japanese howitzer type guns on trailers

 - Lots of trucks, road graders, rollers, tracked and wheeled tractors and much other construction equipment

 - Several bunkers